naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Sad: No!

 Eris Annoyed: Anddd that's it.
 The gas is all used up.
 We're stuck.
-Stuck in this endless hell of an interstate. (slams her head on the steering wheel in utter defeat)
+Stuck in this endless hell of a nightmare interstate. (slams her head on the steering wheel in utter defeat)

 Nadine Sad: Eris...